d4n3sh/thedaneshproject/content/posts/2009-11-16-youtube-goes-1080p-hd-this-week.md

 What about all the current HD video already re-encoded into lower quality formats you ask?
 YouTube plans to re-encode all HD video previously uploaded by users into the correct HD formats.

 Like many other Malaysians I'm not too excited about this.
 We here still don't have the bandwidth or the low latency required to enjoy fluid streaming.
-Sigh&#8230;..
+Sigh.....

 Watch [ [THIS VIDEO][3] or [THIS VIDEO][4]] to get a taste of 1080p on YouTube.